-- 27. Mexico's examples of U.S. practice also confirm that these are reasonable estimates.
-For instance, we request approximately three months to complete the final stage of Section 123, and Mexico confirms that in the past this stage has taken 74, 92, and 92 days. - 28.
-In contrast to these experience-based estimates, the time periods proposed by Mexico are based on misunderstandings of the U.S. legal system.
-For example, regarding the final stage of Section 123, Mexico states that "a 60 day turnaround is more than sufficient."
-This is facially incorrect.
+27. Mexico's examples of U.S. practice also confirm that these are reasonable estimates.
+For instance, we request approximately three months to complete the final stage of Section 123, and Mexico confirms that in the past this stage has taken 74, 92, and 92 days.48

+28. In contrast to these experience-based estimates, the time periods proposed by Mexico are based on misunderstandings of the U.S. legal system.
+For example, regarding the final stage of Section 123, Mexico states that "a 60 day turnaround is more than sufficient."49 This is facially incorrect.
 By law, the amended regulation or practice cannot take effect until at least 60 days after consultations with Congress.
-Sixty days, therefore, cannot be "more than sufficient" and time must still be allowed for public comment, consultations with Congress, and modifications to the proposed amendment if appropriate.
-Most strikingly, Mexico's description of the Section 123 process leaves out one full stage of the process: the time-consuming act of actually drafting, modifying, and obtaining approval for the proposed amendment.
-Mexico's estimation that the Section 123 process may be completed in seven months is based on incorrect information and unsupported estimates.
+Sixty days, therefore, cannot be "more than sufficient" - and time must still be allowed for public comment, consultations with Congress, and modifications to the proposed amendment if appropriate.
+Most strikingly, Mexico's description of the Section 123 process leaves out one full stage of the proposed amendment.50 Mexico's estimation that the Section 123 process may be completed in seven months is based on incorrect information and unsupported estimates.
 It is therefore unreasonable.